Yunnan: Qin and Han dynasties

 In 221 BC, Qin Shi Huang unified China and extended his authority south.
 Commanderies and counties were established in Yunnan.
 An existing road in Sichuan – the "Five Foot Way" – was extended south to around present day Qujing, in eastern Yunnan.
 In 109 BC, the Han dynasty conquered Dian during its southern expeditions.
 Under orders from Emperor Wu, General Guo Chang (郭昌) was sent south to Yunnan, eventually establishing the Yizhou commandery.
 By this time, agricultural technology in Yunnan had improved markedly.
 The local people used bronze tools, plows and kept a variety of livestock, including cattle, horses, sheep, goats, pigs and dogs.
 Anthropologists have determined that these people were related to the people now known as the Tai.
 They lived in tribal congregations, sometimes led by exiled Chinese.

 During the Three Kingdoms, the territory of present-day Yunnan, western Guizhou and southern Sichuan was collectively called Nanzhong.
 The dissolution of Chinese central authority led to increased autonomy for Yunnan and more power for the local tribal structures.
 In AD 225, the famed statesman Zhuge Liang led three columns into Yunnan to pacify the tribes.
 His seven captures of Meng Huo, a local magnate, is mythologized in the Romance of the Three Kingdoms.

 Cuan Kingdom

 In the 4th century, northern China was largely overrun by nomadic tribes from the north.
 In the 320s, the Cuan (爨) clan migrated into Yunnan.
 Cuan Chen (爨琛) named himself king and held authority from Lake Dian, then known as Kunchuan.
 Henceforth the Cuan clan ruled eastern Yunnan for over four hundred years.

 International trade flowed through Yunnan.
-An ancient overland pre-Tang trade route from Yunnan Province passed through Irrawaddy in Burma to reach Bengal.
+An ancient overland pre-Tang trade route from Yunnan passed through Irrawaddy in Burma to reach Bengal.
 Yunnan was inhabited by so-called barbarians not fully under the control of the Tang government and the route, though ancient, was not used much in pre-Tang times, and Chinese attempts to control the route were disrupted by the rise of Nanzhao.